KRASS: The biggest children's studio in Africa

 The second children's studio symbolized the solidarity as well as the get-together of people from different colours.
 This time, the Children's Village Kilolo in Tanzania was included so the creative bridge from Germany to Africa could be built.
 On October 24, 2009, the children of the children's village Kilolo as well as the children in Düsseldorf were painting at the same time.

 European canvas project: "the children bridge"

 The project was inspired by the EU Motto 2010: “Poverty and social exclusion”.
 Children from different European countries paint their own thoughts of Europe as well as their imagination of the European future on a canvas.
 The slogan: “Children paint their own Europe!”.
 The object of this project is to create a connective and collective artwork.
 Children from different European countries expressed their ideas on a 30 square meter canvas.

 Presently, this travelling canvas tours throughout Europe and have travelled to these countries: Germany, Belgium, Estonia, France, Greece, Italy, Lithuania, Austria, Poland, Romania, Slovenia, Czech Republic and the United Kingdom.
 In each of these countries, children painted about 1 square meter.
 After finishing the painting-tour the newly created picture will be prepared for an exhibition.
 An opening with the paintings will be on 29 May 2012 in the European Parliament in Brussels.

-School projects / education sponsoring – KRASS in Schools

-KRASS especially contacts schools to create a unique base for working together for a long duration.
-In the school's art lesson will offered educational help, for example creating collective project work or presenting art institutions for employers in the future.
-First, KRASS e.
-V. wants to enable an impression of artistic production as well as developing the art lesson of the school.
-Second, KRASS e.
-V. tries to create unique initiative like practice days, parents-students-godparent-days, house-portrait as well as public relations.
-KRASS e.
-V. is searching for godparents for greatly talented kids who live in culture-distant families to enable the possibility of developing their creativity.